Nathaniel Portlock

+Career

 He entered the Royal Navy in 1772 as an able seaman, serving in HMS St Albans.
 In 1776 he joined HMS Discovery as master's mate and served on the third Pacific voyage of James Cook.
 During the expedition, in August 1779, he was transferred to HMS Resolution.

 He passed his lieutenant's examination on 7 September 1780, then served on HMS Firebrand in the Channel fleet.